 If the accident was half your fault and half due to another party’s negligence, then the value of your case is 50% of the total amount your damages are worth.
 In this scenario, you are considered to have displayed “comparative negligence.”
 Even in cases where you are partially responsible for the accident, you may still be capable of making a substantial financial recovery.

-Insurers typically ask victims in a personal injury case to submit recorded statements precisely because they wish to establish whether or not you were partially liable for your injuries.
+Insurers typically ask victims in a personal injury case to submit recorded statements precisely because they wish to establish whether you were partially liable for your injuries.
 Be sure to consult with an attorney to verify that the insurance company is not attempting to wrongly blame you for the accident or take advantage of you in any other way.

 Severity Of Damages